 ISO standards and sustainable development

-The carbon (or environmental) footprint is increasingly used by governments and societies as the core indicator of our impact on the environment.
+The carbon footprint is increasingly used to measure our impact on the environment.
 But does one size fit all?
-ISO has produced a briefing note by environmental standards experts that sheds light on the importance of consistency in standards in this field and how they can break down barriers to trade and help to build a more sustainable future.
+ISO has produced a briefing note that explains the importance of consistency and the benefits standards can bring.